bodrick/awesome/TOPICS.md

 *   [ClydeDz/fancy-comments](https://github.com/ClydeDz/fancy-comments) - Fancy Comments is a snippet pack that includes different use-cases for when you may write comments in a file.
 Currently, includes comment sections for languages such as HTML, CSS, JavaScript, SQL, C# and XML.
 *   [rionmonster/Glyphfriend](https://github.com/rionmonster/Glyphfriend) - Glyphfriend is a Visual Studio Extension to add previews for various icon/glyph fonts to Visual Studio.
 *   [kspearrin/Visual-Studio-jQuery-Code-Snippets](https://github.com/kspearrin/Visual-Studio-jQuery-Code-Snippets) - 130+ jQuery code snippets for Visual Studio 2012-2019.

-## xaml

-*   [Xavalon/XamlStyler](https://github.com/Xavalon/XamlStyler) - Visual Studio extension to help format your XAML source code
-*   [snoopwpf/snoopwpf](https://github.com/snoopwpf/snoopwpf) - Snoop - The WPF Spy Utility
-*   [fluentribbon/Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - WPF Ribbon control like in Office
-*   [wieslawsoltes/TreeDataGridEx](https://github.com/wieslawsoltes/TreeDataGridEx) - TreeDataGridEx is an experimental version of TreeDataGrid for Avalonia with added XAML syntax.
-*   [m417z/UWPSpy](https://github.com/m417z/UWPSpy) - An inspection tool for UWP and WinUI 3 applications.
-Seamlessly view and manipulate UI elements and their properties in real time.
-*   [OutSystems/CefGlue](https://github.com/OutSystems/CefGlue) - .NET binding for The Chromium Embedded Framework (CEF)
-*   [ControlzEx/ControlzEx](https://github.com/ControlzEx/ControlzEx) - Shared Controlz for WPF and ... more
-*   [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.
-*   [Windows-XAML/Template10](https://github.com/Windows-XAML/Template10) - Making Windows 10 apps great again
-*   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno.
-*   [jenius-apps/nightingale-rest-api-client](https://github.com/jenius-apps/nightingale-rest-api-client) - A modern, resource-efficient REST API client for Windows.
-(Issues-only repo)
-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
-*   [Kinnara/ModernWpf](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications
-*   [FantasticFiasco/mvvm-dialogs](https://github.com/FantasticFiasco/mvvm-dialogs) - Library simplifying the concept of opening dialogs from a view model when using MVVM in WPF
-*   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.
-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.
-*   [MaterialDesignInXAML/MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) - Google's Material Design in XAML & WPF, for C# & VB.Net.
-*   [microsoft/microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml) - Windows UI Library: the latest Windows 10 native controls and Fluent styles for your applications
-*   [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
-The most popular .NET Foundation community project.
-*   [ElinamLLC/SharpVectors](https://github.com/ElinamLLC/SharpVectors) - SharpVectors - SVG# Reloaded: SVG DOM and Rendering in C# for the .Net.
-*   [microsoft/calculator](https://github.com/microsoft/calculator) - Windows Calculator: A simple yet powerful calculator that ships with Windows

 ## xaml-source